 On 04/07/2017 SAVE THE AGOURA CORNELL KNOLL filed an Other - Writ Of Mandamus lawsuit against CITY OF AGOURA HILLS.
 This case was filed in Los Angeles County Superior Courts, Norwalk Courthouse located in Los Angeles, California.
 The Judges overseeing this case are TORRIBIO, JOHN A., JAMES C. CHALFANT, MARY H. STROBEL and DEBRE K. WEINTRAUB.
-The case status is Disposed - Judgment Entered.
+The case status is Pending - Other Pending.

 Los Angeles County Superior Courts

 MARY H. STROBEL